Jonahnki/Jonahnki/README.md

-# 👋 Hello, I’m Adedeji John — genome-alchemist
+# 👋 Hello, I’m John Adedeji— genome-alchemist

 **Medical student | Genomics tinkerer | Systems thinker with a molecular lens**
 **Curious about life’s code and driven to rewrite it for better health and a better planet.**